nfuhs/get-started-elm/README.md

 Answer again with yes so you can use elm/json directly in the client app.

+Now you should have a the following folders and files present in your client folder:

+├── client
+│   ├── elm.json
+│   ├── Main.elm
+│   └── src
+└── server
+    └── movies.json

 #### Why do I need an JSON decoder?

 We need to write an encode function and an decode function in order to represent the JSON data in our Elm app.

-Lets just assume we have the following JSON:
+Let's just assume we have the following JSON:

 ```"title" : "The Terminator"```